-There are two separate keys associated with this tool: one to the genera of family Megachilidae and another for the species of genus Apis (family Apidae).
+There are eight separate keys associated with this tool.
 We have not included a key to family level identification because the characters used to distinguish between bee families are difficult to use and often hidden from view.
 Michener (2007) notes that it is usually easier to identify bees to tribe or genus than it is to identify them to family using a key.
 Many people familiar with bees associate them to family simply because they are familiar with the other genera included in that family.
 This unfortunately does not help those who are just getting started with bee identification.
 In order to facilitate identification, we have provided a list of characters below to help determine which Lucid key should be used for each of the groups included in this tool.

 Select one of the keys below to begin: